scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 These link types form the basis of the notion of "valley free" paths.
 Valley free paths means that a child AS does not carry transit traffic from a parent AS.

-The SCION paths are always valley free, and consist of at most three segments: an up segment, traversing links from child to parent, then a core segment consisting of core links, followed by a down-segment traversing links from parent to child.
+The SCION paths are always valley free, and consist of at most three segments: an up segment, traversing links from child to parent, then a core segment consisting of core links, followed by a down segment traversing links from parent to child.
 Peering links can be used as "shortcuts" in an up-core-down path.

 A path can contain at most one peering link shortcut which means they can only be used in paths between ASes within the "customer cone" of the ASes connected by the peering link.